Card

 In Context

-Cards become more useful when they show relationship, not just isolation.
-Pair an editorial summary card with a quieter supporting panel so adjacent content can share the same visual grammar without feeling duplicated.
+Cards are most convincing when they show relationship, not isolation.
+Pair a lead card with a quieter support panel so the layout keeps hierarchy without repeating the same silhouette.

 Launch note

-The same title rhythm can hold a story summary while the footer collects the next actions.
+One card can hold the story summary while the footer collects the next move.

 Use the card when a section needs a visible edge and repeatable internal spacing, not when content can live directly on the page.